-Since the advent of Bitcoin in 2009, many other cryptocurrencies, applications, and operating systems based on the blockchain technology have sprung up; each with their individual unique features.
+Since the advent of Bitcoin in 2009, many other cryptocurrencies like Monero (XMR), applications, and operating systems based on the blockchain technology have sprung up; each with their individual unique features.
 From platform decentralization to pseudonymity, to faster transactions speed, and voluminous transaction quantity etc., many developers have invented (and are still trying to invent) several blockchain platforms that will better those previously launched in past.

 Monero was launched in 2014 by 7 developers, out of which only 2 have their identities revealed while the other 5 have chosen to remain anonymous till date.
 Perhaps they are trying to thread the path of the legendary pseudonymous “Satoshi Nakamoto” — the inventor of Bitcoin whose identity remains a mystery till date.

 The two known creators of the Monero network are David Latapie and Riccardo Spagni aka “Fluffypony”.
 Together with their 5 (anonymous) colleagues, they came up with crowdfunded, secure, private and untraceable currency network that makes use of a special kind of cryptography to ensure that all of its transactions remain 100% unlinkable and untraceable.